 Speculative non-oil factors are the only way to account for the recent amplitudes of oil quotations.
 For example, the level of spot prices changed three times in a year 2008 - from USD 50 to USD 140 plus and back down to USD 50 per barrel.
 Expectations of future prices were also equidirectional: as of the beginning of December 2008, the 24-month forward curve of oil quotations on NYMEX was one and half to two times lower than one year before that in December 2007.
-Although half a year earlier (in June 2008), it was approximately one and a half to two times higher than the same curve of late 2007 (see Figure 9).
-Apparently, under the influence of numerous statements of officials of oil producing states that the "fair" price should not be less than USD 70-75 per barrel, the forward curve of recent days (December 2008) is heading in the two-year horizon to this pricing mark, which is close to the consensus forecast of oil prices provided by Reuters in late November 2008 (see Figure 10).
+Although half a year earlier (in June 2008), it was approximately one and a half to two times lower the influence of numerous statements of officials of oil producing states that the "fair" price should not be less than USD 70-75 per barrel, the forward curve of recent days (as of the date of writing the original version of this paper in December 2008) is heading in the two-year horizon to this pricing mark, which is close to the consensus forecast of oil prices provided by Reuters in late November 2008 (see Figure 10).
 And we cannot say which of these estimates is the cause and which is the effect.

-&lt;sup>13 At the stage of pre-exchange pricing (up to the middle of the 1980s), this competitive fight was between actual producers/exporters and buyers/importers - both between companies and governments.
+14 At the stage of pre-exchange pricing (up to the middle of the 1980s), this competitive fight was between actual producers/exporters and buyers/importers - both between companies and governments.